Cubic graphs and the golden mean: Acknowledgements

 \section{Acknowledgements}

 GRG thanks Omer Angel for a conversation regarding Question \ref{qn:big}.
-The authors are grateful to Anton Malyshev for permission to include his unpublished work on the Grigorchuk group and $2$-ended groups, \grg{} and to Igor Pak for introducing us to AM and his work.
-GRG and ZL express their thanks to an anonyous referee for a fastidious reading of the submitted paper, and for a number of suggestions which have led to improvements.
+The authors are grateful to Anton Malyshev for permission to include his unpublished work on the Grigorchuk group and $2$-ended groups, and to Igor Pak for introducing us to AM and his work.
+GRG and ZL express their thanks to an anonymous referee for fastidious readings of the submitted paper, and for suggestions that have led to improvements.
 This work was supported in part by the Engineering and Physical Sciences Research Council under grant EP/I03372X/1.
 ZL acknowledges support from the Simons Foundation under grant $\#$351813 and the National Science Foundation under grant DMS-1608896.